NOUR-OMAR/InMemoryDB-WebApp/README.md

 when I commit and push any change on the back end to the GitHub, the jenkins server will build ,test and deploy it on the tomcat container.

 ---------------------------------------------------------------------------------------------------------

 # Effective Java Code Principles

 ## Effective Java Book :

 THIS book is designed to help you make effective use of the Java programming language and its fundamental libraries: java.lang, java.util, and java.io, and subpackages such as java.util.concurrent and java.util.function.
 Other libraries are discussed from time to time.

 This book consists of ninety items, each of which conveys one rule.
 The rules capture practices generally held to be beneficial by the best and most experienced programmers.
 The items are loosely grouped into eleven chapters, each covering one broad aspect of software design.
 The book is not intended to be read from cover to cover: each item stands on its own, more or less.

 ### Code principles:

 #### Creating and Destroying Objects :

 1. Item 3: Enforce the singleton property with a private constructor or an enum type:

    a.
 Defention: A singleton is simply a class that is instantiated exactly once [Gamma95].
 Singletons typically represent either a stateless object such as a function (Item 24) or a system component that is intrinsically unique.
-Making a class a singleton can make it difficult to test its clients because it’s impossible to substitute a mock implementation for a singleton unless it implements an interface that serves as its type.
+By providing a private constructor you prevent class instances from being created in any place other than this very class.

    b.
 Implementation:
 There are two common ways to implement singletons.
 Both are based on keeping the constructor private and exporting a public static member to provide access to the sole instance.

 In the second approach to implementing singletons, the public member is a static factory method:

    All calls to Database.getDatabse() return the same object reference, and no other Databas instance will ever be created.